freedomofpress/securedrop-docs/docs/development/updating_ossec.rst

 The decoder file
 -----------------

-For example, to add a decoder for log events from ``fwupd``, we can add to ``local_decoder.xml``:
+For example, to add a decoder for log events from ``fwupd``, you can add to ``local_decoder.xml``:

 ::